 Fourteen Decembers ago, I fell down the stairs.
 People sometimes talk about traumatic events as experienced through a surreal slow motion reality at the time.
 That would perfectly describe how it played out for me.

-Having come back late from a church meeting, I longed for rest.
-Having just snuggled into my cozy layers of protection for my body , I was awakened by the high pitched voice of my toddler from the top of the stairs son beckoning me.
-Our bedroom was in the basement in the not completely renovated lower level (read that as concrete stairs), I was concerned about his possible fall.
-In my half asleep state, I climbed up to grab him and bring him down.
+Returning from a late church meeting, I longed for rest.
+While snuggling into my cozy layers of protection for my body , I awoke to the high pitched voice of my toddler from the top of the stairs son beckoning me.
+Our bedroom was in the basement in the not completely renovated lower level (read that as concrete stairs), As I was concerned about his possible fall, I sleepily climbed up to grab him and bring him down.

 However, as I held him in my arms and attempted to take the trek back down, I realized quickly that something went wrong.
 Fear erupted as I felt my foot hit air when it should have made an immediate connection with cold cement.
 In what seemed like a few minutes (but was likely a few seconds), I scrambled to make sense of what was happening and how to resolve it.
 Fearing that my son would hit the cement floor, I turned my body to soften the hit.

 Fortunately, he did not sustain injury.
 I did.

 My broken shoulder commenced a nine month journey into waiting-for physical and emotional restoration.
 The pain pierced through my body.
 Waiting for something for which you long but in which you have little control is hard.

 I also realized that my spirit was in need of attention.
 I’m not good at waiting.
 Trusting in God’s character rather than grabbing toward my tendency to a always be in control challenged me.

 As I reflected on my experience that happened during Advent, the connections were not lost on me.
 Waiting.
 Longing.
 Envisioning.